Davidyz/inlayhint-filler.nvim/README.md

 language server into the code, or you want to turn an unnamed argument (`f(10)`) into a named argument (`f(x=10)`) (_particularly useful when working with functions that takes dozens of arguments_).

-> [!NOTE]
-> There's absolutely no reason that this has to be a standalone plugin.
-It's
-> merely one single function at the moment, and it's totally okay if you just
-> put this somewhere in your config and assign a keymap to it.

 ## Installation